cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

 // Warnings were encountered during analysis:
 //
-// src/hooks/useFormActions.ts:46:3 - (ae-forgotten-export) The symbol "FormValues" needs to be exported by the entry point index.d.ts
-// src/hooks/useFormActions.ts:57:5 - (ae-forgotten-export) The symbol "SyncSourcePayload" needs to be exported by the entry point index.d.ts
-// src/hooks/useFormActions.ts:57:5 - (ae-forgotten-export) The symbol "SyncDestinationPayload" needs to be exported by the entry point index.d.ts
+// src/components/display/setupGuide/section/index.tsx:21:3 - (ae-forgotten-export) The symbol "Section" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)